Contributed to our organization by a Satanic Red Comrade

 that there is no superstition in the magistrature of China.
 It is probable that

 none will remain in the magistrature of a few towns of Europe.
-Then the

 magistrates will stop the superstition of the people from being dangerous.
 These